Skip to main content

 Web Developer

-I am one of two web developers on the contract.
-My main duties focused on new website and feature development, website & server maintenance, and branding improvements.
+I am one of four web developers on the contract.
+My main duties focus on organizing and directing team objectives, balancing workloads, new website and feature development, website & server maintenance, and anything else the client asks for.

 • Goals